mayurbarange12/Hashnode-/cloxbb8sk00020ajy5bv31on0.md

 * **Command mode:** In command mode, you can enter commands to perform various actions, such as saving the file or quitting vim.
 To enter command mode, press the ":" key.

 **4\.
-Grep:** This command searches for a particular string/ word in a text file.
+Grep:** (Global Regular Expression Print)This command searches for a particular string/ word in a text file.
 This is similar to “Ctrl+F” but executed via a CLI.

 ![No alt text provided for this image](https://media.licdn.com/dms/image/D4E12AQHxKcfcfhRX8w/article-inline_image-shrink_1500_2232/0/1671203095927?e=1705536000&v=beta&t=ozjVBC163minpqYtYURBZYsa_XGPUNv1h6PL6VAUUbw align="left")